 In the simplest terms, a physician home loan has more liberal underwriting guidelines, whereas conventional and FHA loans are underwritten to more rigid and inflexible underwriting guidelines.
 One more intangible benefit of the physician home loan is that the loan originator, processor and underwriter are in the business of administering physician home loans.

-After a graduation season that saw us counsel over 1000 graduates and answer all types of inquiries regarding strategy and the marketplace, I wanted to share a few random bits of information and advice with you in regards to Public Service Loan Forgiveness, interest capitalization and refinancing.
+After a graduation season that saw us counsel over 4000 recent medical graduates and answer all types of inquiries regarding strategy and the marketplace, I wanted to share a few random bits of information and advice with you in regards to Public Service Loan Forgiveness, interest capitalization and refinancing.
 Read More

 After months of a tight-lipped policy related to student loan program changes, the Trump administration recently confirmed concerns about the availability of federal loan forgiveness when it released its 2018 budget proposal.
 Regarding these proposed changes, current students and graduates should be reassured by a few things.
 Read More

 As you may have seen in the media recently, the Consumer Finance Protection Bureau (CFPB) issued a report spotlighting borrower complaints about loan services mishandling requirements related to the Public Service Loan Forgiveness (PSLF) program.
 Sadly, this wouldn’t be the first time student loan servicers have failed to comply with federal consumer law.
 Read More